Home Birth Midwives in St George, Utah

 Hospital backup options nearby

-Families planning a home birth in St George can choose from 6 certified midwifes: 6 Certified Professional Midwifes.
+St George has 6 certified home birth midwifes in our directory, including 6 Certified Professional Midwifes.
+Utah has a licensed midwifery framework supporting planned home births.
 Utah Medicaid covers home birth for eligible families, which makes care more accessible.
-Utah licenses midwives through a formal credentialing process.
 3 hospitals near St George provide backup if transfer becomes necessary.
-Most St George midwives book 3 to 5 months in advance, so early contact matters.
+Midwives in St George typically accept clients from 8 to 20 weeks and serve families within a 45-minute drive.

 Midwife Availability in St George